 In this guide, we will learn how to use Night Shift on Mac as well as its benefits for your overall health and sleep.

 About Night Shift for Mac

+Our body is this perfectly organized machine based on 24-hour cyclical rhythms, which are driven by a circadian clock running in the background of our brain.
 Apple, along with other computer makers, claims studies have proven that exposure to bright blue light emanating from computer screens can affect our circadian rhythms.

 That internal clock in our brain is responsible for, among other things, cycles between sleepiness and alertness at regular intervals.
-Because bright blue light has shown to affect the circadian clock, it can easily mess up our sleep/wake cycle and make it harder to fall asleep.
+Because bright blue light has been shown to affect the circadian clock, it can easily mess up our sleep/wake cycle and make it harder to fall asleep.